-Zombie Tower is designed for 2-4 players.
-We play-tested it with 3 people, which seems to be a good number.
+Zombie Tower is a 2 to 4 player game.
+It played well as a 3 player board game so I suggest starting with 3 or 4 if you can.
 The board is actually different for 3 and 4 players because of the 3-D design, but it’s just a matter of switching out a couple of pieces.

 The game plays in stages.
 Each player has a dedicated character card, which includes a special ability.
 You can also keep the tokens for any survivors you collect on the character card.
 In addition, you start the game with one item and 3 mini objective cards (we’ll come back to these).

 At the start of each round is the “emergence” phase, when zombies and survivors magically appear in rooms.
-Which room is determined by the flip of a card.
+Simply flip a card to determine what room to be in.
 So occasionally some poor survivor might spawn in a room with 2 or 3 or even 6 zombies.
 Which means by the end of the round they’ll probably end up being a zombie, too.